 As with a public water system, once you are connected to a community well, you are responsible for periodically paying water usage fees to the association.
 To be prepared for what's ahead, ask the association about the water rates, as well as what restrictions it places on water usage.

 Sometimes, when a homeowners' association owns the well, the water usage fees are included in the regular dues paid by homeowners.
 You might have to pay additional charges for the costs the association incurs in repairing, replacing, maintaining, and monitoring the well.

 If a property has no access to a public or community water source, you'll have to dig an individual well to get running water for the land.
 The cost and success of doing so varies greatly, depending on the location of the property and the availability and location of underground water on the land.

 Before you buy a piece of land that requires digging an individual well, find out as much information as you can about wells in the area.
 Contact a licensed well driller (or the county building department) to determine:

-You'll want to find out what regulations might affect a well once it’s up and running.
-For example, due to water rights issues, many areas regulate the amount of water you can remove from a well.
+You'll want to find out what regulations might affect a well once it's up and running.
+For example, due to water rights issues, many areas regulate the amount of water someone can remove from a well.
 How the well water is used might also be restricted.

 If you find out about a property's water source before you buy, you're in a better position to assess its value and usability.
 Do your research to help ensure you're not left "high and dry" after a purchase.